Maple Candied Pecans (Vegan!)

 img_0645

-Roasting your own nuts at home is so easy and it helps you avoid all of the processed sugars and oils that conventional companies use.
+Roasting nuts at home is so easy and it helps you avoid all of the processed sugars and oils that conventional companies use.
 Who doesn’t love a roasted nut?!
-These candied pecans get me excited for Fall, and are a fun way to start including some pumpkin spice.
+These candied pecans get me excited for Fall and are a fun way to start including some pumpkin spice.
 Plus, your house is going to smell amazing!

 I like to use these as a topping on a special Sunday stack of waffles or give them as a gift.
 You could also use them on top of salads or other desserts!
-Let us know in the comments how you end up using them!
+Let us know by tagging us on social media @mountainyogasandy how you use them!

 • 3 cups of pecans